 There are a number of cabochon cutting machines available with a variety of features and prices.

 Some people have made their own machines.
 The requirements are: an axle of the proper diameter for the wheels you want, a motor, a pulley system to attain the proper speed, and a method to keep the wheels wet.
 This is usually a drip system.
-Another simple system is a sponge arranged to sit in water and constantly wipe the wheel clean.
+For a simple solution, place a sponge so it sits in water and constantly wipe the wheel clean.

 You can cab on a faceting machine, but you can't facet on a cabbing machine.
 If you're a beginning lapidary student and budgeting your equipment costs, keep this in mind.